tjbck/mcpo/README.md

 - Make your changes
 - Open a pull request

 Not sure where to start?
-Feel free to open an issue or ask a question—we’re happy to help you find a good first task.
+Feel free to open an issue or ask a question—we're happy to help you find a good first task.

 ## ✨ Star History